-I knew I wanted to report the news since I was a little seven-year-old sitting on my grandfather's lap watching Tom Brokaw every night.
+I knew I wanted to report the news since I was a little 7-year-old sitting on my grandfather's lap watching Tom Brokaw every night.
 I'm thankful to be living out that dream today.

 I'm a proud Texan and grew up in League City, between Houston and Galveston.
 After high school, I traded in the sunny skies for a snowy mess and attended Syracuse University.
-I experienced so much there as I trudged through several feet feet of snow, learning to shoot, write, and edit my own stories in Central New York.
+I experienced so much there as I trudged through several feet of snow, learning to shoot, write and edit my own stories in central New York.

 I graduated from the S.I.
 Newhouse School of Public Communications with a bachelor's degree in Broadcast and Digital Journalism and a minor in Political Science.
 Go Orange!

-I also covered Jayme Closs's abduction and amazing story of survival which gained national headlines, and a deadly explosion that rocked downtown Sun Prairie.
+I also covered Jayme Closs' abduction and the amazing story of her survival which gained national headlines, and a deadly explosion that rocked downtown Sun Prairie.